 A diverse range of volunteer opportunities at Toronto’s outside-the-core Cultural Centres and Galleries are available, including Gallery Assistants, Marketing & Promotion Assistants, Special Project Assistants and Committee Members, Volunteer Gardeners, Ushers and more.

-Student volunteers are welcome.
-Volunteering at a Cultural Centre or Gallery is a fun and exciting way to earn community service hours.
+Volunteering at a Cultural Centre or Gallery is a fun and exciting way for students to earn community service hours.
+Applicable positions are labeled below.

 Duties

 Duties include helping execute marketing and promotional initiatives to support Assembly Hall offerings.
-This may include tasks like flyer-distribution within the community, submit Assembly Hall events into free online listing platforms.
+This may include tasks like flyer-distribution within the community and submitting Assembly Hall events into free online listing platforms.

 Location